The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 HNE, MDA, acrolein, and glyoxal are toxins produced from either eating a bad overall diet, too much protein (even the good kinds), and overcooked proteins and meats.
 Here are three steps to countering these problems:

-- Eat the Bulletproof Diet.
-This minimizes your intake of polyunsaturated fats, oxidized fats, denatured proteins, and other toxins that cause inflammation, which makes more of these toxins.
+- Clean up your diet.
+The Bulletproof Diet minimizes your intake of polyunsaturated fats, oxidized fats, denatured proteins, and other toxins that cause inflammation, which makes more of these toxins.

 How to eat protein for performance